Guinea

 Relevant text of the law

-Any person infected with HIV who knows his HIV status and who, by the use of force or coercion, maintains unprotected sexual relations with a vulnerable or unprotected person with the proven aim of infecting them shall be punished by imprisonment from 15 to 20 years and a fine of 30,000,000 to 50,000,000 Guinean francs [amended in 2024] without prejudice to the provisions of the Criminal Code.
+Any HIV-infected person who knows his or her serological status and who, through the use of force or coercion, has unprotected sexual relations with a vulnerable or non-vulnerable person with the proven aim of infecting him or her is liable to a fine of between 30,000,000 and 50,000,000 Guinean francs and 15 to 20 years’ imprisonment.

-(a) HIV was transmitted by an infected mother to her child before the child was born during childbirth or while breastfeeding;
+1. transmission of HIV from mother to child before birth, during childbirth or while breastfeeding;

 Acknowledgements